11 Tools to Improve Your Guest Blogging and Marketing

 Finding the right guest blogging opportunities isn’t easy, but Guestpost can help.
 The site also features tools to help bloggers research sites, create guest post pitches, and connect with editors at online publications.
-You can also get contact email addresses for guest hosts through the site.
+You can also acquire contact email addresses for guest hosts through the site.

 Grammar can be tricky, especially with so many different stylebooks to follow.
 Grammarly offers free grammar-check services through its Google Chrome add-on.
-With a premium plan, you can integrate the tool with your Microsoft accounts and have grammar advice with every document you create.
+With a premium plan, you can integrate the tool with your Microsoft accounts and review grammar advice with every document you create.

 Ongoing content marketing requires ideas.
 Pocket lets you save articles, videos, and other items to read later.
 This can help you log items that you can later use to come up with blog post ideas.

 If you’re keeping up with competitors or searching for the right guest post opportunity, SimilarWeb can help.
-With the app in place, you can get information on the digital market share of any website or app, as well as finding the best sites for guest posts by analyzing your own industry.
+With the app in place, you can get information on the digital market share of any website or app, as well as find the best sites for guest posts by analyzing your own industry.

 Infographics can be a great way to boost your brand, but graphic designers can be expensive.
 Piktochart is a DIY infographic tool that makes it easy to create and share infographics.

-Whether you’re updating your customers on your activities or sharing your latest guest post, staying on top of social media can be difficult.
+Whether you’re updating customers on your activities or sharing your latest guest post, staying on top of social media can be difficult.
 Buffer lets you schedule your social media updates in advance so you can continue with your day.

 If you need top-quality writing, consider Contently as a resource.
 Contently partners with businesses to help with content.
-They pair businesses with some experienced, premium writers who provide content on demand, which businesses can then approve and optimize through the platform.
+They pair businesses with experienced, premium writers who provide content on demand, which businesses can then approve and optimize through the platform.